WRLC Handbook

 If a situation arises where it is difficult to determine the proper course of action, the matter should be discussed with your immediate supervisor, department director, Director of Finance and Administration or the Executive Director.

-If any employee reasonably believes that some policy, practice, or activity of The Washington Research Library Consortium (“WRLC”) is illegal or dishonest, a written complaint must be filed by that employee with the person(s) listed in the Whistleblower policy.
-An employee filing the written complaint is known as a “whistleblower” and is protected from retaliation.
-See the Whistleblower Policy below.
+If any employee reasonably believes that some policy, practice, or activity of The Washington Research Library Consortium (“WRLC”) is illegal or dishonest, a written complaint must be filed by that employee with the person(s) listed in the Whistleblower Policy.
+Federal and state laws, as well as WRLC’s Whistleblower Policy (see below) protect employees who file reports of activities that are reasonably believed to amount to the commission of an offense or possible offense that would violate federal or state laws.

 In order to provide equal employment and advancement opportunities to all individuals, employment decisions at the WRLC will be based on merit, qualifications, and abilities.
-The WRLC does not discriminate in employment opportunities or practices on the basis of race, color, religion, sex, national origin, age, disability, or any other characteristic protected by law.
+The WRLC does not discriminate in employment opportunities or practices on the basis of race, color, religion, sex, national origin, age, marital status, personal appearance, sexual orientation, gender identity or expression, familial status, family responsibilities, matriculation, political affiliation, genetic information, disability, source of income, sealed eviction record, status as a victim of an intrafamily offense, place of residence or business, status as a victim or family member of a victim of domestic violence, a sexual offense, or stalking, homeless status, or any other characteristic protected by law.
 This policy governs all aspects of employment, including selection, job assignment, compensation, discipline, termination, and access to benefits and training.

 The WRLC is also committed to not discriminating against any qualified employees or applicants because they are related to or associated with a person with a disability.
 The WRLC will follow any state or local law that provides individuals with disabilities greater protection than the ADA.